Multi-GI 5 Reviews: The right probiotic blend for you?

 Eight fast facts about your microbiome

 Our understanding of the microbiome is nascent at best.
-New research continues to reveal new details and underscore the importance of this integral part of our bodies.
-Here are eight fast facts about the microbiome to catch up with some of the basics.
+New research continues to reveal details and underscore its importance.
+Here are eight fast facts about the microbiome to keep you current on some of the basics.

-1. The number of bacterial cells in your body and the number of cells that make up your body are roughly the same.
+1. The numbers of bacterial cells and human cells in your body are roughly the same.

 2. Bacteria in your gut can profoundly impact your mental health.

-3. You can test your microbiome with a convenient at-home kit to see what you’re missing.
+3. You can test your microbiome with a convenient at-home kit to see your unique bacterial composition.

 4. Lean and obese adults have very different microbiomes.